Challengers back at Supreme Court hoping to block latest travel ban

 So far, in two separate challenges, the ban has been partially blocked.

-In one case, brought by the state of Hawaii, a district court judge blocked the ban from going into effect except as it pertains to Venezuela and North Korea.
+In the Hawaii case, a district court judge blocked the ban from going into effect except as it pertains to Venezuela and North Korea.
 But a three-judge panel of the Ninth Circuit Court of Appeals partially lifted that order.
 The appeals court allowed the ban to come into effect except for foreign nationals who have "bona fide" relationships with people or entities in the United States.
 The language of the order was adopted from a Supreme Court order pertaining to an earlier version of the ban.

+In the new filing, Katyal urged the justices to leave the lower court's ruling -- that echoed the justices' own words from the previous case -- intact.

+"This court has already struck the equitable balance that governs this appeal, and the President's claim to unlimited power over immigration remains without merit," Katyal argued.
+"The government's application for a stay should be rejected."

 In a separate challenge out of Maryland brought by, among others, the International Refugee Assistance Project, US District Court Judge Theodore D. Chuang issued a similar order also partially enjoining the ban in a case that is now pending before the Fourth Circuit Court of Appeals.